 Know the Emergency Number in Iceland

 112 is the single emergency number in Iceland.
-Remember it and store it in your phone in case you ever need it.
-You never know when you’ll be faced in a life-threatening situation – but remember only use it if you need to.
+Remember it and store it in your phone if you ever need it.
+You never know when you’ll be faced with a life-threatening situation – but remember, only use it if you need to.
 Safetravel.is puts up all relevant alerts and warnings and should be checked regularly when driving in Iceland.

-I also like to join relevant Facebook groups to stay up to date on current travel situations.
+I also like to join relevant Facebook groups to stay current on current travel situations.
 People are generally quite helpful!

 Mind the Animals

 Also – sometimes these furry creatures may make their way into the road.
 Give them their space and respect and wait patiently for them to cross.
-This also means driving in Iceland at night can become dangerous with animals in the road.
-So try to get an early start and plan your journey so that you can avoid driving at night.
+This also means driving in Iceland at night can become dangerous with animals on the road.
+So try to get an early start and plan your journey to avoid driving at night.